 Thematic area: Marine Science

-Some of the main scientific approaches to quality analysis in aquaculture involve:
+Some of the main scientific approaches to Fish feed raw materials for sustainable Aquaculture involve:

-Research and Data Analysis: collecting and analyzing data, evaluating the results, conducting statistical analyses allows to draw meaningful conclusions.
+Research and Data Analysis: collecting and analysing data, evaluating the results, conducting statistical analyses allows one to draw meaningful conclusions.

 REGISTRATION WAS CLOSED!